Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 You will need extra careful monitoring if you:

 Always take diuretics as instructed by your doctor.
-Do not stop taking them unless you have been advised to do so.
+Do not stop taking them unless you have been advised by a health professional to do so.

 How should I take my diuretic medicine?

 If you take loop diuretics, you might need to eat foods that are high in potassium, such as bananas and tomatoes.
 If you take potassium-sparing diuretics, you might need to avoid these foods.
-Always talk to your doctor about any changes to your diet you make when taking diuretics or any other regular medication.
+Always talk to your doctor about any changes you make to your diet when taking diuretics or any other regular medicines.

 Tell your doctor if you're having trouble keeping up your fluids, for example, if you have diarrhoea.
 They may tell you not to take your diuretic until you get better.

-Diuretics can make you urinate more frequently than usual, so it’s often advised to take diuretics early in the day to avoid having to pass urine during the night.
+Diuretics can make you urinate (wee) more often.
+Try to take your diuretics early in the day to avoid having to pass urine during the night.

 When should I see my doctor?